ebi-ait/hca-ebi-dev-team/docs/_includes/ingest-architecture.md

 ## How to update the diagram ?

-edit [./ingest-architecture.puml](./ingest-architecture.puml) which is in plantuml syntax
+Edit [./ingest-architecture.puml](./ingest-architecture.puml) which is in plantuml syntax.

+The diagram is rendered as an svg file using the PlantUML proxy web service.